ihmeuw/vivarium_research/docs/source/intervention_models/wasting_treatment/index.rst

 .. note::

-  How the value r2_ux was derived for model 2:
+  How the value r2_ux was derived for model 2 (note we did use an efficacy (E) in model 2):

   1) From Isanaka 2021, the incidence correction factor K = 6.7 for a population SAM coverage of 48.8%
   2) K = 1 year/duration of SAM (in years) = 6.7